aaronj1335/t-js/README.md

      the first tree of the traversal
 - `node2`:
      the second tree of the traversal
+- `config`:
+     you can define the name of the children property with `config.childrenName`
 - `callback` (last argument):
      function to be executed at each node. the arguments are:
      - `node1`: the node from the first tree